izzuyasha/serverless-notes-api/README.md

 # serverless-notes-api
 An example of CRUD APIs utilising serverless architecture.
+This is a simple note taking app.

 # setup:
 -Create AWS account